Cobertos/unitypackage_extractor/README.md

 ```

 ### Contributing
+#### Building
+Install `pyinstaller` and run `build_exe.py`.
+I couldn't get this to work with Python 3.7 so I downloaded and ran it with 3.6 and it worked.

 #### Releasing
 Refer to [the python docs on packaging for clarification](https://packaging.python.org/tutorials/packaging-projects/).
 Make sure you've updated `setup.py`, and have installed `twine`, `setuptools`, and `wheel`